-In November 2004, the Financial Accounting Standards Board ("FASB") issued SFAS No. 151, Inventory Costs ("SFAS 151"), which clarifies the accounting for abnormal amounts of idle facility expense, freight, handling costs, and wasted material.
+In November 2004, the FASB issued SFAS 151, which clarifies the accounting for abnormal amounts of idle facility expense, freight, handling costs, and wasted material.
 SFAS 151 will be effective for inventory costs incurred during fiscal years beginning after June 15, 2005.
 We do not believe the adoption of SFAS 151 will have a material impact on our financial statements.

-On December 16, 2004, the FASB issued SFAS No.123 (revised 2004), Share-Based Payment ("SFAS 123R"), which replaces SFAS 123, supersedes APB 25, and amends SFAS No. 95, Statement of Cash Flows.
+On December 16, 2004, the FASB issued SFAS 123R, which replaces SFAS 123, supersedes APB 25, and amends SFAS 95.
 Generally, the approach in SFAS 123R is similar to the approach described in SFAS 123.
 However, SFAS 123R requires all share-based payments to employees, including grants of employee stock options, to be recognized in the financial statements based on their fair values (i.e., pro forma disclosure is no longer an alternative to financial statement recognition).
 In accordance with SEC Release No. 33-8568, SFAS 123R will be effective for us beginning April 1, 2006.
 We are currently assessing the impact of SFAS 123R.
 As of the date of this filing, we have not yet concluded as to whether we will apply the modified prospective or retrospective transition method of application; therefore, the effect of adoption cannot be determined at this time.

-In May 2005, the FASB issued SFAS No. 154, Accounting Changes and Error Corrections ("SFAS 154").
-SFAS 154 requires retroactive application of a voluntary change in accounting principle to prior period financial statements unless it is impracticable.
+In May 2005, the FASB issued SFAS 154, which requires retroactive application of a voluntary change in accounting principle to prior period financial statements unless it is impracticable.
 SFAS 154 also requires that a change in method of depreciation, amortization, or depletion for long-lived, non-financial assets be accounted for as a change in accounting estimate that is affected by a change in accounting principle.
-SFAS 154 replaces APB Opinion No. 20, Accounting Changes, and SFAS No. 3, Reporting Accounting Changes in Interim Financial Statements.
+SFAS 154 replaces APB 20 and SFAS 3.
 We are required to adopt the provisions of SFAS 154 in our fiscal year ending March 31, 2007, and are presently evaluating what effect the adoption of the provisions of SFAS 154 will have on our consolidated financial statements.